What is employee recognition?

 - Employee recognition program delivers unbiased performance data

-When employee recognition encourages appreciating and empowering employees, it strengthens relationships and gives purpose and meaning.
+Employee recognition encourages appreciating and empowering employees, which helps strengthen relationships and gives employees purpose and meaning.
 All of this, in turn, creates a culture of excellence, where every member of the team strives to do better, and take the company to greater heights.

 2. Improves engagement

 Employee recognition positively impacts engagement.
-And it impacts it even more when already engaged employees are given recognition.
+It impacts it even more when already engaged employees are given recognition.
 Awards and recognition can go a long way to help employees feel they are appreciated for their contributions.